flaf/debian-pkg-wims/README.md

 ## Warnings

 * This package is supposed to work on **Debian Stretch**.
-* This package is very simple by design and absolutely **not Debian policy** compliant.
+* This package is very simple by design and absolutely **not Debian policy compliant**.